Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

 \section{Numerical results}

-Numerical experiments were performed in order to demonstrate the convergence of the AMR-based numerical schemes and solvers, the efficiency gained by AMR with prediction, the robustness of the solvers for practical physics regimes, and the parallel scalability of RFP simulations.
+Numerical experiments were performed in order to demonstrate the convergence of the AMR-based numerical schemes and solvers, the efficiency gained by AMR with prediction, the robustness of the solvers for practical physics regimes, and the algorithmic as well as parallel scalability of RFP simulations.